gustavonp/roo-recipes/content/recipe/lentil-soup.md

 3. Once the lentils are soft, add the potatoes and parsley and cook for 15 minutes or until the potatoes are nice and soft.

-> If you're using canned lentils, you might need to use less water and cook for less time.
+<blockquote class="with-roo">If you're using canned lentils, you might need to use less water and cook for less time.</blockquote>